endo-do/PortfolioAnalyzer/README.md

     ADMIN_PASSWORD=your_secure_admin_password_here

     # Network Configuration (optional)
-    HOST_IP=0.0.0.0    # Use your computer's IP for mobile access PORT=5000          # Port to expose the application
+    HOST_IP=0.0.0.0    # Use your computer's IP or localhost PORT=5000          # Port to expose the application
     ```